-It’s Week 2 of the #sendcardsspreadlove challenge!
+It’s Week 2 and Day 8 of the 2016 #sendcardsspreadlove challenge!
 We have an exciting lineup of guest posts all about this week’s challenge of making new friends, beginning today with Josh of Hello Happiness Card Company.
-On Wednesday, we’ll be joined by Kara of Boho Berry and on Friday Lauree with Simply Leap.
+On Wednesday we’ll be joined by Kara of Boho Berry, and on Friday Lauree with Simply Leap.
 I think I’ve found my peeps, y’all!

-We’re so excited & full of gratitude that you’ve joined us & we love seeing your posts on IG!
-Make sure to sign up to receive all the info & special bonus content that won’t be shared on the blog.
-PLUS, there have been some fabulous FREEBIES – one of which is these awesome stickers (see them in use here & here) that Christina made.
+We’re so excited and full of gratitude that you’ve joined us and we love seeing your posts on IG!
+Make sure to sign up to receive all the info and special bonus content that won’t be shared on the blog.
+PLUS, there have been some fabulous FREEBIES – one of which is these awesome stickers (see them in use here and here) that Christina made.

 Here’s a brief recap of Week 1: